activecell/activecell-api/company/companies.md

 Remove user from the company
 ----------------------------

-* `DELETE /companies/17cc67093475061e3d95369d/remove_user.json` will remove an user with given email address from the company
+* `PUT /companies/17cc67093475061e3d95369d/remove_user.json` will remove an user with given email address from the company

 ```json
 {